Labor board ruling challenged because of 2010 recess appointment

 Other companies have already begun citing the D.C. circuit's decision in challenging NLRB rulings made after Obama's three appointments.

-Entergy Mississippi, a unit of Entergy Corp (ETR.N), filed a brief Monday in the 5th circuit arguing in part that a NLRB ruling in August 2012 concerning whether its dispatchers are bargaining-unit workers should be invalidated because of the recess appointments.
+Entergy Mississippi, a unit of Entergy Corp, filed a brief Monday in the 5th circuit arguing in part that a NLRB ruling in August 2012 concerning whether its dispatchers are bargaining-unit workers should be invalidated because of the recess appointments.

 The case is D.R.
 Horton Inc. v.
 NLRB, U.S. Court of Appeals for the Fifth Circuit, No. 12-60031.